aecm-developments/profile/README.md

 - A poster presentation was given on results

 ### Class Project- Chemistry II                             Spring 2019
-Effects of refridgeration and preservative content on bread mold prevalance
+Effects of refrigeration and preservative content on bread mold prevalance
 - Multiple types of bread were kept at room temperature or in 4 degrees for 2 weeks and tracked
 - A poster presentation was given on results